SysKitTeam/docs-spdockit/activation/consultant-license-faq.md

 We do like to share, but unfortunately, in this case the consultant is the only person allowed to use the license.
 You may, however, share the reports and documentation with your client.

 ### How will my SPDocKit Consultant subscription be automatically renewed?
-How will my subscription be automatically renewed?

 If you have selected the option to automatically renew then you do not need to do anything to renew your subscription.

-Prior to the expiration, an email will go out to the email address on file, alerting you that your subscription is about to expire and that your card will be charged for another subsequent term.
+Prior to expiration, an email will go out to the email address on file, alerting you that your subscription is about to expire and that your card will be charged for another subsequent term.

 If for any reason it is not possible to charge the card (for example, your credit card has expired) you will receive a reminder by email advising you to update your credit or debit card information accordingly.
 If you are unable to resolve the problem immediately and your subscription expires, please [contact us](https://www.spdockit.com/support/contact-us/).

-### After activating the Consultant License, will the product execute when run on a farm server as some other user?
+### After activating the Consultant license, will the product execute when run on a farm server as some other user?
-The Consultant Subscription requires activation to a single user, and pursuant to our agreement and terms, only one consultant may use the Consultant Subscription.
+The Consultant Subscription requires a per user activation, and pursuant to our agreement and terms, only one consultant may use the Consultant Subscription.

 ### How does the SPDocKit Consultant subscription work?
-A Consultant Subscription allows one consultant to install SPDocKit on unlimited number of farms, for an unlimited amount of clients!
+A Consultant Subscription allows one consultant to install SPDocKit on an unlimited number of farms, for an unlimited number of clients!
 The following limitations apply:

-1. This license is not for in-house IT staff (i.e. Jack Wagner, a system engineer working as a full-time employee for Ajax Corp, cannot buy an SPDocKit Consultant License for use at Ajax Corp).
+1. This license is not for in-house IT staff (i.e. Jack Wagner, a system engineer working as a full-time employee for Ajax Corp, cannot buy an SPDocKit Consultant license for use at Ajax Corp).
 1. This is a PER CONSULTANT license and it can only be used by ONE consultant.
 If there is more than one consultant planning to use SPDocKit, each consultant will need to purchase an additional license.
 If there are multiple consultants in a firm, you might want to try our [Team Subscription](https://www.spdockit.com/orders/) which allows for an unlimited amount of consultants to use SPDocKit.
 1. This license is a subscription and needs to be renewed after it expires (one year from the date of purchase).
 1. Subscriptions cannot be activated using a general email address (i.e. sales@, info@, ITteam@, etc.) or
-1. Subscriptions cannot be activated using email addresses issued by Hotmail, gmail, Yahoo, etc.
+1. Subscriptions cannot be activated using an email addresses issued by Hotmail, gmail, Yahoo, etc.

-### Can I use my SPDocKit Consultant License on different SharePoint environments?
+### Can I use my SPDocKit Consultant license on different SharePoint environments?

-Yes, your license can be used in all [suported SharePoint environments](#internale/requirements/supported-sharepoint-editions).
+Yes, your license can be used on all [supported SharePoint environments](#internal/requirements/supported-sharepoint-editions).

 ### Will it run on my workstation and connect to the farm without installing on the actual servers?
 If you purchase the Consultant license, you will be able to run SPDocKit on your workstation and generate documentation from it, but in order to gather data you will still need to run or install the tool on the actual SharePoint On-Premises server.

-### Can I use the SPDocKit to run reports on the various customer farms that I will work on over the course of a year?
+### Can I use SPDocKit to run reports on the various customer farms that I will work on over the course of a year?
 Does the license allow for the installation and use of the product so long as it is uninstalled when I am done?

 Yes, you can use it to document various customers over the course of a year.
 Each SPDocKit activated with a Consultant license will be deactivated after 30 days.
-You will have to re-activate your license again if you wish to further use it.
+You will have to re-activate your license again if you wish to continue using it on the same machine.